mekowalski/react-nasa-videos-app/NOTES.md

 - Maybe the NASA images API doesn't have actual videos to display!!!
 - May need to stop working on this because I have no actual video value to use for the purpose of this app :(

+### New Idea
+- continue working through this but not use video since it isn't offered.
+Use description as a main focus and use other attributes of the collection to render with the list. (title, description, creationDate, keywords)